South Auckland families asked to remain vigilant following attempt to snatch child

 South Auckland families and school students have been asked to remain vigilant following the attempted snatching of a child last week.

+"An area search was conducted by Police staff but no one was located who fit the description of the man."

+The man was described as aged between 50 and 70 years old at approximately 190cm tall with ginger hair and a skull tattoo on his right hand.
-Papatoetoe South School issued a notice to parents last week after a man spoke to students before attempting to grab one on Friday afternoon.

-Principal Caroline Chawke told parents to report to police if a black van with a smashed back window covered in plastic was spotted.
+Papatoetoe South School issued a notice to parents last week after the incident and principal Caroline Chawke told parents to report to police if a black van with a smashed back window covered in plastic was spotted.

 "The incident has been reported to the police and they are investigating further," she said.